punchinglikes/Bot-Turtorial/README.md

 # Bot-Turtorial
 How to start making your own discord bot in discord.js

-<center>So, you want to learn how to make a discord bot, great! </center>
+  So, you want to learn how to make a discord bot, great!